Site icon Tuscany Diet

 Glucose-alanine cycle: steps and functions

-The glucose-alanine cycle, or Cahill cycle, proposed for the first time by Mallette, Exton and Park, and Felig et al. between 1969 and 1970, consists of a series of steps through which extrahepatic tissues, for example the skeletal muscle, export pyruvate and amino groups as alanine to the liver, and receive glucose from the liver via the bloodstream.[1][4]
+The glucose-alanine cycle, or Cahill cycle, proposed for the first time by Mallette, Exton and Park, and Felig et al. between 1969 and 1970, consists of a series of steps through which extrahepatic tissues, for example the skeletal muscle, export pyruvate, the conjugate base of pyruvic acid, and amino groups as alanine to the liver, and receive glucose from the liver via the bloodstream.[1][4]

 The main steps of the glucose-alanine cycle are summarized below.[5][6]